VectorBolt/AstroMario/README.md

-# PlatformerGame
+# Astro Mario
-This is a 2D platformer for my computer science class.
+This game is a 2D platformer made by Avneesh Verma and Jeffrey Xu for their Computer Science Class.